home | about us

 Discussion Questions

-5. How many relationships like this can you name in the bible?
-(Examples: Abraham and Lot; Joshua and Caleb; David and Nathan; Esther and Mordecai, Mary and Martha, Peter and John David and Jonathan)
+5. How many relationships like this can you name in the Bible?
+(Examples: Abraham and Lot, Joshua and Caleb, David and Nathan, Esther and Mordecai, Mary and Martha, Peter and John, and David and Jonathan)

-6. What is the significance of these types of relationships being all over the scriptures? (our relationship with Christ influences our relationship with others)
+6. What is the significance of these types of relationships being all over the scriptures?
+(Our relationship with Christ influences our relationships with others.)

 Workbook Activity (10 minutes)